Pearlicia/setup-eks-cluster-using-terraform/README.md

 You can find the source code and additional explanations in the [GitHub repository](https://github.com/Pearlicia/setup-eks-cluster-using-terraform).

-This article was written by [Felicia] on [Date].
+This article was written by [Felicia Ebikon].
 If you have any questions or feedback, feel free to reach out at [feliciaebikon@email.com].

 Keep learning and happy coding!